Riding a Tandem

 “Leon and I talk about life, sport and everything while we ride.
 We’re so used to each other we seldom talk about the actual ride – we can feel what the other is doing through the bike.” – Beau Tang

 Over the years, we’ve conducted many tandem cycling clinics to introduce sighted and vision-impaired cyclists to tandems.
-The clinics are supervised by our expert coaches Hab and/or Janelle with assistance from our enthusiastic volunteers.
+The clinics are supervised by our expert coaches with assistance from our enthusiastic volunteers.

 Our introductory clinics are conducted on a safe cycling track well away from traffic.
-In addition to learning to ride a tandem, sighted riders don blackout goggles to gain an insight into what it is like to ride without vision.
+In addition to learning to ride a tandem, sighted riders ride with closed eyes to gain an insight into what it is like to ride without vision.

 Here are a selection of photos from some of them.